StadiumsFIH Hockey World CupHockey

 Major Events

-When the Champions Trophy, a top hockey competition, was held there in 2014, the Kalinga Stadium hosted its first major foreign competition.
-Three years later, it served as the host for the Odisha Hockey World League Final, which featured the top eight international teams.
+When the Champions Trophy, a top hockey competition, was held in 2014, the Kalinga Stadium hosted its first major foreign competition.
+Three years later, it hosted the Odisha Hockey World League Final, which featured the top eight international teams.

-The Arena also held national tournaments including the Indian Super League, and Super Cup, as well as the Hockey India League.
-It is situated in the pleasant and healthy surroundings of a sizable sports center.
+The Arena also held national tournaments, including the Indian Super League and Super Cup and the Hockey India League.
+It is situated in a sizable sports center with pleasant and healthy surroundings.

-When the previous venue Ranchi decided not to organize the tournament three months before, the government of Odisha earned a reputation for completing the “90 Days Mission” for organizing the Asian Athletics Championships 2017.
+When the previous venue, Ranchi, decided not to organize the tournament three months before, the government of Odisha earned a reputation for completing the “90 Days Mission” for managing the Asian Athletics Championships 2017.

-The city of Bhubaneswar has earned the moniker “Sports Capital of India” thanks to its hosting of several tournaments in a wide range of sports as well as its development of young athletes.
+The city of Bhubaneswar has earned the moniker “Sports Capital of India” thanks to its hosting of several tournaments in a wide range of sports and its development of young athletes.

 According to a poll conducted in 2021, Bhubaneswar is among India’s top 5 locations for sports environment and capacity to hold major sporting events, coming in third place.